-Deer Lodge and Choteau Counties, Montana
+Deer Lodge and Chouteau Counties, Montana(start date: 1870S)

-In the 1870s a small group of African Americans left Kentucky and settled in Deer Lodge and Choteau Counties, Montana.
+In the 1870s a small group of African Americans left Kentucky and settled in Deer Lodge and Chouteau Counties, Montana.
 They were the forerunners; by 1880, the bulk of the African American population in Montana had come from Kentucky, including the Johnson, Broose and Dodgeston families.
 Montana would become a state in 1889.
-For more see C. McMillen, "Border state terror and the genesis of the African-American community in Deer Lodge and Choteau Counties, Montana, 1870-1890," The Journal of Negro History, vol. 79, issue 2 (1994), pp. 212-247.
+For more see C. McMillen, "Border state terror and the genesis of the African-American community in Deer Lodge and Chouteau Counties, Montana, 1870-1890," The Journal of Negro History, vol. 79, issue 2 (1994), pp. 212-247.